varshasharon/19AI547-Blockchain-for-Business/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 The transaction data is fed into the price learning algorithm for refinement.

 ### Step 9:
-The system continues to monitor on-chain market trends and buyer behavior.

-### Step 10:
 Future pricing decisions are dynamically optimized based on learned data.

 # Program: